openearth/xbeach-mi/docs/installation.rst

 .. figure:: images/image13.png

 #.
-Details on configuring and running XBeach MI can be found on the documentation website: examples_
+Details on configuring and running XBeach MI can be found on the documentation website: :ref:`examples`